 Matcha is a versatile ingredient, and you can enjoy it in many ways.

 The traditional style is enjoying matcha as a hot beverage, with a relatively low ratio of matcha to water to ensure a thicker, delicious drink.
 If you still find it a little too bitter, a small amount of sweetener can customize the flavor.
 Honey, stevia, and maple syrup are all options if you don’t want to use regular cane sugar.
+People also enjoy adding milk to their matcha in place of the water to create a matcha latte.
+We recommend a non-dairy milk to maintain the benefits of ingesting the match powder

 If you want to try baking, you can add Culinary Grade matcha to almost any bread-style dish.
 If you do, make sure to either sift the powder or mix it with a little water before adding it alongside the other wet ingredients.
 This will ensure you get an even distribution and flavor.